-Join Ashley Kennedy for an in-depth discussion in this video Creating subsequences to experiment and flesh out content, part of Commercial Editing Techniques with Final Cut Pro X v10.1.x.
+Join Ashley Kennedy for an in-depth discussion in this video Creating subsequences to experiment and flesh out content, part of Final Cut Pro X v10.1.x: Commercial Editing Techniques.

 - Okay, we've got our principal audio laid down,…and we've got the skeleton of shots laid in…that's going to define the structure of the spot.…Let's start laying in some more visuals now.…So I'm going to go into my Spot Base,…which is where we left off, and we're going…to focus on getting the four main sections edited.…As you can see, we've got these four parts here…that are blank and need some engaging content.…Editors approach this in many different ways.…Some work in a single project, building out one…long sequence and then work to pare it down.…